jadecobra/python_tdd_exercises/ATTRIBUTE_ERROR.md

         variable_0
     E   NameError: name 'variable_0' is not defined
     ```
+    Looking at the traceback going from the bottom upwards
-    - `E   NameError: name 'variable_0' is not defined` this is a new error so we add it to our running list of errors encountered.
-The running list of exceptions encountered now looks like this
+    - `E   NameError: name 'variable_0' is not defined` this is a new error, we add it to our running list of errors encountered.
+The running list of exceptions encountered is now
         ```
         # Exceptions Encountered
         # AssertionError